iandioch/betelgeuse/README.md

+I don't use this any more, because of course rolling my own blog software was a bad idea.
+But it was fun while it lasted!
+You can see my new shiny blog [here](http://mycode.doesnot.run).

 # betelgeuse

 What better place for a programmer to keep their blog than in the same place they keep their code?